Khadem1/XTP/README.md

-# XTP
+# XTP / NeuNIC Transport Protocol
 XTP — eXtreme Transport Protocol
 Creating a **new custom protocol header using DPDK's flexible items** (flex item in flow API or within custom packet parsing) can be a powerful way to offload parsing or filtering on a SmartNIC or high-performance NIC.
 Your goal is to define a **custom transport-layer-like header** that is **more efficient** than TCP/UDP/QUIC, possibly for specific use cases like ultra-low-latency, real-time telemetry, or internal data center traffic.

 ###  Step 1: Define the Design Goals

-To be *more efficient* than UDP/TCP/QUIC, your custom header should aim for:
+To be *more efficient* than UDP/TCP/QUIC, the custom header aim for:

 | Feature                | Value/Strategy                                      |
 | ---------------------- | --------------------------------------------------- |